 Model 4 – Orientation of flight trajectories

-The large majority of flight paths followed the road axis in all landscape types (results not shownFigure A 3).
+The large majority of flight paths followed the road axis in all landscape types (Figure A 3).
 Landscape type, distance to tree foliage, and tree height were not selected to explain trajectory orientation (Table 5).
 Nonetheless, an increasing traffic volume was associated to a larger proportion of trajectories parallel to the road axis in P. pipistrellus (Table 5).
 Season had a very weak, or even no effect on the proportion of trajectories parallel to the road (Figure A 2).

 Product: number of bat passes at collision risk per night